kongondo/SitesManager/README.md

 ## How to Install

-1. Install the module from within the ProcessWire admin or download the module and copy the file contents to /site/modules/ProcessMultiSites/
+1. Install the module from within the ProcessWire admin or download the module and copy the file contents to /site/modules/ProcessSitesManager/
 2. In Admin, click Modules > check for new modules
-3. Click install for ProcessMultiSites.
+3. Click install for ProcessSitesManager.
-4. In the Admin menu, click Multi Sites to start creating sites.
+4. In the Admin menu, click Sites manager to start creating sites.

 ## Module Pages

-Multi Sites consists of a number of pages or dashboards.
+Sites manager consists of a number of pages or dashboards.
 Each dashboard is for a specific task.

 1. **Sites**: This dashboard lists all installed sites displaying information pertinent to each site.
 These include site type (single- or multi-site), admin login URL, site's default timezone, profile used, summary, etc. You can lock/unlock sites for editing and delete their directories on the file system and/or their databases.
 2. **Create**: This page is accessed from within the **Sites** dashboard.
 For new installs, click on the *create* link in the intro text on the **Sites** page.
 Once at least one site has been created, you will see a link to create new sites situated on the top right of the **Sites** page.
 The **Create** page, as the name suggests, is where you create/install your ProcessWire sites.
-More information follows [below](https://github.com/kongondo/MultiSites#installingcreating-sites).
+More information follows [below](https://github.com/kongondo/SitesManager#installingcreating-sites).
 Note that whenever you load this page, pre-install checks are carried out behind the scences.
 These include checking if required PHP functions exist, PHP version, etc. Although the module is running inside ProcessWire, meaning these checks *must have passed*, the checks are carried out anyway, just in case.
 3. **Profiles**: Lists uploaded site profiles.
 A *Site Profile* is a ProcessWire site profile as defined [here](https://modules.processwire.com/categories/site-profile/).
 For use in this module, the *wire* folder is not required and **should not be added to your site profile**.
 Only the *site* folder is needed.
 The *site profile* must be structed as required by ProcessWire.
 Here are some [example](https://modules.processwire.com/categories/site-profile/) profiles and a [tutorial](https://processwire.com/docs/tutorials/default-site-profile/).
 4. **Upload**: Via the **Profiles** page, on the top right corner, click the link to upload profiles.
 If you've only just installed the module, click on the *upload* link in the intro text to launch this page.
 Complete the form to upload a new profile.
 The profile file must be a zip file (of your compressed *site* folder).
-5. **Configs**: Multi Sites allows you to install sites using pre-defined install configurations.
+5. **Configs**: Sites manager allows you to install sites using pre-defined install configurations.
 This dashboard lists all the site installation configurations you have created with information about each.
 To create a configuration, access the **Config** page (see below).
 On this dashboard you can edit an install configuration, or bulk action several configurations (e.g. lock, delete, configurations, etc.).
 6. **Config**: Access this dashboard using the link within the **Configs** page.
 Use the form on the page to create an install configuration.
 The form is pretty straightforward.
 An install configuration contains site creation values/data that can stay consistent across several installs.
 These include file and directory permissions, Superuser name, admin theme, timezone, database port and host, etc. You can create (and edit) as many install configurations as you want.
 7. **Wire**: This dashboard applies to single-sites.
 Use it to to download different versions of ProcessWire for selection when installing a single site.
 You can also refresh your download to grab the latest available version of a particular ProcessWire version.
 You are able to download **ProcessWire 2.7** (master and dev); **ProcessWire 2.8** (legacy master) and **ProcessWire 3.x** (master and dev).
 You need to note that ProcessWire 2.7 is an older version of ProcesWire that is no longer in development.
 However, many sites still use this version, hence its availability to download.
 Once downloaded, the download is processed to remove the folder **site** and other files not needed to install ProcessWire such as **.git** files.
 The **site** folder is removed since you already have site profiles for your installs.
 The processed directory is then compressed into a zip file and stored in a page, ready for selecting for single site installations.
 This avoids the need to keep on downloading ProcessWire everytime you need to install a single site.
 8. **Cleanup**: This dashboard is used when you want to uninstall the module.
-Please see the **Uninstall section** [below](https://github.com/kongondo/MultiSites#uninstall).
+Please see the **Uninstall section** [below](https://github.com/kongondo/SitesManager#uninstall).

 ## How to Use